Surah Sad: 17-26 Story of David and the Two Litigants

 The crowds to whom Muhammad spoke likely already knew the story of David.
 According to the Bible, the story of David and the Two Litigants was a test of God.
 The Qur'anic version of the story differs slightly from the biblical version, but the ultimate message is the same.
 In the Muslim tradition, though David already has many wives, he asks a man to divorce his only wife because David wants her for himself.
-Disapproving David's selfishness, God sends two brothers, one with ninety-nine ewes, the other with only one, to David.
+Disapproving of David's selfishness, God sends two brothers, one with ninety-nine ewes, the other with only one, to David.
 He is asked to decide whether it is fair for the brother with ninety-nine ewes to take the only ewe of his brother, a clear parallel to David taking another man's only wife.
 As David tells the men that it is wrong for the one with many ewes to take the only ewe of his brother, he realizes the error of his ways, referencing his relations with Bathsheba, the former wife of Uriah the Hittite, and begs God for forgiveness as referenced in 2 Samuel 12.